Five Mile Prairie, Spokane: Demographics

 As of 2017, there were 4,691 persons living in Five Mile Prairie across 1,524 households.
 41.4% of those households had children and 33.9% of the population was 19 years or younger, compared to 21.9% citywide.
 Rentals make up 11.9% of the households in the neighborhood, compared to 45.3% citywide.
 Persons of color made up 8.1% of the population compared to 15.1% citywide.
 The median household income was $93,212, compared to the citywide average of $44,678.
 45.1% of the population had a bachelor's degree or higher, compared to 29.5% citywide, and 14.9% had a high school diploma at most, compared to 24.6% citywide.
 14.1% of students qualify for free or reduced lunch, compared to 54.5% citywide.
 91.9% of residents were born in the United States or its territories.
 Of those who were not, 13.9% come from Mexico, 13.4% from Iraq, 9.6% from Saudi Arabia and 5.9% from Canada.

 Education

 While the Five Mile Prairie neighborhood is part of the city of Spokane, like the rest of the prairie it is part of the more suburban Mead School District.
 The southwestern half of the neighborhood feeds into Skyline Elementary, which is located in the unincorporated northwest of the prairie.
-The northeastern half feeds into Prairie View Elementary, which is located on the unincorporated northeast of the prairie.
+The northeastern half feeds into Prairie View Elementary, which is located in the unincorporated northeast of the prairie.
 Both schools feed into Highland Middle School, also on the northwestern portion of the prairie.
 The public high school serving the neighborhood is Mead High School, in nearby Fairwood.